 A Rough Guide To Helium Hotspot Placement

-This is written for folks curious about optimizing a Helium Hotspot placement.
+This was written in late 2020/early 2020 for folks curious about optimizing a Helium Hotspot placement.
+Some statements are out of date, though the meat of it all is generally correct.

 Most start with their antenna, which is (almost completely) the wrong approach for maximizing earnings.
 The only way you could make a less efficient improvement at the start is to focus on what cables to buy.